How Narendra Modi’s language shapes India’s global voice

 Paradoxically, the interpretative buffer can also be deliberately useful.
 In a press conference where a sensitive question lands, replying in Hindi and letting an interpreter render the answer creates a protective layer of insulation.
 Follow-ups are less likely, and small slips or nuances can be managed.
 That tactical opacity has value.
 But when persuasion is the goal — moving a foreign audience, convincing a skeptical counterpart — intermediation dilutes impact.
 A carefully crafted, emotionally charged sentence from a leader like Narendra Modi invariably becomes flat prose when filtered through even the best interpreter.

-For giants like Vladimir Putin, Xi Jinping, or Japan’s prime ministers, interpreters are the norm, so speaking through intermediaries is not seen as a deficit.
-With Western leaders, however, the expectation of extempore English is far stronger.
-For them, English is not merely the language of the “first world,” but a shared register of humour, cultural reference, and idiom — a medium that builds informal trust and serves as a tool of rapport as much as communication.
+For leaders such as Vladimir Putin, Xi Jinping, or Japan’s prime ministers, the use of interpreters is routine and not seen as a diplomatic limitation.
+With Western leaders, however, the expectation of speaking freely in English is far stronger.
+For them, English is not merely the language of the developed world.
+It is a shared space of humour, cultural references, and everyday expressions.
+It helps build informal trust and personal rapport, not just exchange information.

 Contrast this with Shashi Tharoor, who, during the aftermath of Operation Sindoor, when India seemed to be losing the information battle to Pakistan, almost single-handedly articulated India’s position with remarkable clarity and eloquence, winning over global audiences through the sheer force of his language and intellect.